IntelliJ IDEA 2024.3 Help

 Step out of code block

-Steps out of the currently executed code block.
-This lets you skip the remaining iterations of while, for and alike without exiting the enclosing method.
+Steps out of the currently executed code block, such as an if statement or a for loop, without exiting the enclosing method.

-In the example, the action exits the for loop and brings us to line 12.
-Note that the loop was executed anyway, and the output is visible in the console as if we had stepped through each iteration.
+In the example, the action exits the for loop.
+Note that the loop is executed anyway, and it would print all the numbers to the console as if we had stepped through each iteration.

 Run to cursor